T.Y. Lin Prize

 - A portfolio of graduate studio work completed at CED (maximum of 4 pages).

-Please note: You may purchase non-consumable items with prize funds for your research (e.g. building a model), but those items would become the property of the College of Environmental Design upon the completion of your project.
-Federal financial aid regulations require that all awards received by a student cannot exceed their financial aid need as determined by a congressional formula.
+Please note: Federal financial aid regulations require that all awards received by a student cannot exceed their financial aid need as determined by a congressional formula.
 It is possible, therefore, that the cash award for a Prize could reduce some component of a needy student’s package of financial aid awards.
 In these cases, the Financial Aid Office attempts first to reduce loan or work aid; fellowships, grants or scholarships are only reduced as a last resort.
 Regardless of your financial aid situation, the IRS views fellowships, grants or scholarships that are not directly applied to tuition or other educational expenses as taxable income.

-A jury composed of professors in the CED Department of Architecture and College of Engineering will evaluate applications and select prize winners shortly after the deadline for submissions.
+A jury composed of professors in the CED Department of Architecture will evaluate applications and select prize recipients shortly after the deadline for submissions.
 The 2023 T.Y.
 Lin Prize recipients will be announced and awarded at the end of the Spring 2023 semester.

 Tung-Yen (T.Y.)
 Lin (M.S.
 Civil Engineering, 1933) was a professor emeritus in civil engineering at UC Berkeley, and a visionary whose pioneering work in prestressed concrete had a profound influence on modern structural design.
 In 1954, Lin founded the firm T.Y.
 Lin and Associates to help move prestressed concrete from the realm of research into real-world applications.
 Considered one of the greatest structural engineers of his time, Lin earned a reputation for combining elegance and strength in his designs.
 Evidence of Lin’s work can be seen worldwide, from San Francisco’s Moscone Convention Center (whose 22,000-square-foot Exhibition Hall was the world’s largest underground room at the time it was constructed in 1982) to the Kuan Du Bridge in Taiwan to the roof of the National Racetrack in Caracas, Venezuela.